-Thrower: Bowen is the deranged uncle of wargame design, a quiet genius who beavers away silently for years before unleashing creations of breathtaking innovation.
+Thrower: Bowen is the eccentric aunt of wargame design, a quiet genius who beavers away silently for years before unleashing creations of breathtaking innovation.
 Game design usually just builds on what has gone before.
 But Bowen’s titles seem to come fully formed from nowhere, packed to the gunwales with new ideas.

-He has a particular brilliance for shoehorning historical detail into simple mechanics, creating simulations that aren’t bogged down with rules.
-Every gamer should play one of his games, just to see what real creativity looks like in a world dominated by soulless copycat worker placement titles.
+She has a particular brilliance for shoehorning historical detail into simple mechanics, creating simulations that aren’t bogged down with rules.
+Every gamer should play one of her games, just to see what real creativity looks like in a world dominated by soulless copycat worker placement titles.

 Brendan: There’s a funny smell in here.